allanrepo/APL/README.txt

 RELEASE NOTES:

+version beta.2.3.20190920
+-	bug fixes
+	- fixed a bug where network connection always use TCP even if you set to UDP. now UDP connection works

 version beta.2.3.20190918
 -	update feature
 	- as per amkor's request, if program is already loaded and the same as the jobfile in lotinfo.txt, APL should not relaunch unison and load program again.